jlchn/install/elasticsearch/index.md

 | java     | 1      |   2:2:<6,9> |
 | elasticsearch | 1      | 3:2:<6:17> |

+#### Term index
 ![term index](./term-index.jpeg)

+term dictionary cannot be stored into memory because it is too huge, to keep the index in memory, ES introduces a term index.

+the term index only keeps the prefix of indices instead of all terms. it locate the offset of a term in term directory, then search on term directory.

+the term index is also compressed by [FST](https://web.stanford.edu/~laurik/publications/pmatch.pdf), will make the term index even more smaller(but it takes more CPU time for uncompression)

 ### the reverse index in Elasticsearch